candy-kingdom/mints/README.md

     cli()
 ```

-This produces a following help page:
+This produces the following help page:
 ```
 $ python test.py --help
 usage: entry [-h] some